Hello, how can we help you?

 Enter the general data of the event:

-Duration: Enter for how long the process will have to wait in order to continue the execution of the remaining items in the flowchart.
+Duration: determine for how long the process must wait in order to continue the execution of the remaining items in the flowchart.
 This duration may be given in hours/minutes (hhh:mm), day(s), week(s), or month(s).
 When the formula is configured, the duration in this field will only be used when no value is returned.
-Note: It will not be possible to select a time smaller than 15 minutes for the scheduling of the timer.
+Note: it will not be possible to select a time shorter than 15 minutes when scheduling the timer.

 Example 1: